 At this time, you are faced with two options: you can either get an indoor trainer or enjoy the “off-season.”
 Unfortunately, the second alternative comes along with a huge drawback because it can make you lose all the fitness you have built up during the summer.
 Thus, the only logical solution is to turn to an indoor trainer.

-Choosing an Appropriate Indoor Trainer
+Choosing An Appropriate Indoor Bicycle Trainer

 If you want to enjoy riding your indoor trainer, it is essential to purchase a product that feels right.
 The best bicycle trainer comes along with good road feel, making a difference to your motivation.